Friends, family remember 'beautiful' Halladay

 A 91-minute "Celebration of Life for Roy Halladay" attracted more than 1,000 people to Spectrum Field, the spring training home of the Philadelphia Phillies, one of two franchises Halladay played for during a stellar 16-year career.

-"The man made the ballplayer," Phillies owner John Middleton said, "not the other way around,"
+"The man made the ballplayer," Phillies owner John Middleton said, "not the other way around."

 Halladay died Nov.
 7 at age 40 when the private plane he was piloting crashed into the Gulf of Mexico off the coast of Florida.